"The end justiϕ's the means."

 - Psychotic Smirk: Masato Kusaka, which gradually morphs into a Slasher Smile.

-- Punny Name: The titular rider, sort of.
-One of the ways you can read his name is 555, as seen in the show's logo.
+- Punny Name: The show's title 555 is meant to be read as either "fives" or "Phi's", represented by the main character's name "Faiz".
 555 is also what has to be typed into the phone used to become Faiz.
-The pun comes from the fact that 555 is the Japanese equivalent of 911, and thus the titular rider both has to dial for emergency aid to transform, and IS essentially emergency aid for dealing with Orphenochs.
+The pun comes from the fact that 555 is the Japanese equivalent of 911, and thus the titular rider both has to dial for emergency aid to transform, and IS essentially emergency aid for dealing with Orphnochs.

 - Pretty much all the Riders qualify, as the numbers associated with each are tied to their name (e.g., Kaixa and 913note , Delta and 333note , Psyga and 315note , and Orga and 000note ).

-- The Quiet One: Yuka Osada, the Crane Orphenoch.
+- The Quiet One: Yuka Osada, the Crane Orphnoch.

 - Really Gets Around: How the belts end up being used, especially Delta.